 | BAH > PI + taxes + insurance | Positive cash flow — BAH exceeds all housing costs |

-| BAH covers PI, covers most taxes/insurance | Strong case for buying — housing costs stay at or near zero net cost |
+| BAH covers PI, covers most taxes/insurance | Buying may be worth evaluating — housing costs stay at or near zero net cost |

 | BAH covers PI only | Thin margin — property taxes and insurance come from base pay |